bottledcode/RFC/drafts/short-class.md

 }
 ```

-Any properties defined within the parenthesis are defined as a property on the class
+Properties inside parentheses are automatically declared as class properties
-and are automatically `public` unless specified otherwise.
+and default to public unless explicitly specified:

 ```php
 // declare $shapes as a private property